ajrworkprojects/webScraperConfluenceAltText_v1.3_prod/README.md

 ## Prerequisites

-- OS -- Debian 11 (which was installed on a VM using VMWare Player).
+- OS -- Debian 11 (which was installed on a VM using VMWare Player 17).
-    - This program should theoretically work on Windows and Mac too, though I haven't tested that yet.
+    - This Python script should theoretically work on Windows and Mac too, though I haven't tested that yet.
 - Python version -- 3.9.2
 - SQLite version -- 3.35.4
 - SQL manager -- SQLiteStudio (v3.3.3)